Imperial students working in the Enterprise Lab

 Registering your business

 Registering a business is surprisingly easy once you have a bank account.
-There is lots of information available on GOV.UK, which will describe the differences between being a sole trader, limited company or partnership, and you can decide which one is right for you.
+There is lots of information available on the set up a business GOV.UK website, which will describe the differences between being a sole trader, limited company, or partnership, and you can decide which one is right for you.

 Tax

-Also, you may be interested in reading up on your tax responsibilities as a business owner at the HMRC.
+Also, you should also familiarise yourself with your tax responsibilities as a business owner at the HMRC.

 International students